2037 bomber controversy: B-2 production termination and looming bomber gap

 A few weeks later Congress ordered the Department of the Air Force to update its bomber roadmap, last reviewed in 1992.
 The resulting Long Range Bombers white paper released in March 1999 projected that a new "capability" would be needed to be fielded in the 2037 time frame.
 The paper estimated that due to mishap attrition and other factors other than useful service life, the number of B-1 Lancer would not meet Air Force requirements of 89 aircraft by 2018.
 For the B-2, the number of aircraft would slip below the service's requirements of 19 aircraft by 2027 due to a combination of mishaps and retirements due to end of service life.
 It predicted it would need to begin retiring B-1s at the end of their service life around 2038.
 For the B-52 Stratofortresses, the report estimated the service would be "unable to maintain our requirement of 62 aircraft by 2044."
 The Air Force's near-term strategic bombing needs could be met through service extensions and technology enhancements offering "a tenfold increase in bomber lethality" compared to 1992, according to the paper.
 According to that roadmap, a Mission Area Assessment would have to be completed by 2013 with an acquisition program beginning in 2019 in order to support initial operational capability (IOC) in 2037.

 The white paper did not identify the replacement "capability" as a bomber or any specific type of aircraft because, according to the report, "technological advances may lead us to a configuration or platform that in no way resembles today’s bomber aircraft."

 The Department of the Air Force's contentment with the size and age of the bomber fleet disappointed some members of Congress who believed a new aircraft would be needed before 2037.
-The case for a hastened timeline was bolstered, some observers believed, by the DoD's 2001 Quadrennial Defense Review, which warned of increasing threats to U.S. power projection.
+The case for a hastened timeline was bolstered, some observers believed, by the Department of Defense's 2001 Quadrennial Defense Review, which warned of increasing threats to U.S. power projection.
 The report said developments in adversary air defenses would threaten U.S. air power in future conflicts, and that access to enemy denied areas would be limited to stealth aircraft.

 The Air Force conceded that a new bomber would be needed earlier when it updated its service life projections in November 2001.
 In addition to acknowledging the threats discussed in the QDR report, the new paper anticipated a capability gap due to a strategic shift from nuclear deterrence to conventional bombing, and the loss of B-52's low-level flying mission capability.
 The paper identified the possibility for the Air Force to begin its acquisition program in 2012–2015 to support IOC in the 2025–2030 timeframe.
 The paper's recommendations were adopted as Air Force policy by Under Secretary of Defense for Acquisition and Sustainment Edward C. Aldridge Jr.